jonathonbaron/jonathonbaron.github.io/sops_checklists/qualtrics_mturk_checklist.md

                 * Where appropriate, if using funds from an external source (e.g., from a faculty research account), confirm the status of the HIT and Qualtrics survey prior to the transfer of relevant funds
                     * Funds should match the quoted Balance Due exactly
             5. Once all aspects of the HIT are confirmed, select "Purchase & Publish"; the HIT's progress may now be monitored by navigating to the "Manage" tab at the navigation bar at the top of the MTurk Requester page
-        v.
-Confirm the validity of the pilot study using Qualtrics and MTurk data (the latter of which can be accessed via Manage &rarr; Results) and potential MTurker feedback, and correct any remaining errors
+        5. Confirm the validity of the pilot study using Qualtrics and MTurk data (the latter of which can be accessed via Manage &rarr; Results) and potential MTurker feedback, and correct any remaining errors
     2. Full distribution -- once the pilot study has been completed and accuracy of all design elements and data are confirmed, the study may be distributed to the entire subject pool
-        i.
-Given a flawless pilot study, launch the HIT following the relevant instructions in Section 41., on $n - k$ subjects, where $n$ refers to the total number of subjects targeted for the study, and $k$ refers to the number of subjects included in the pilot
+        1. Given a flawless pilot study, launch the HIT following the relevant instructions in Section 41., on $n - k$ subjects, where $n$ refers to the total number of subjects targeted for the study, and $k$ refers to the number of subjects included in the pilot
-            1. Subjects from the pilot stage must be excluded using a new qualification type (which can be assigned in `MTurkR`) ii.
-Given the unlikely possibility of a problematic pilot study, the researcher must correct all apparent errors; depending on the severity, the researcher may choose to proceed according to one of the following approaches
+            1. Subjects from the pilot stage must be excluded using a new qualification type (which can be assigned in `MTurkR`)
+        2. Given the unlikely possibility of a problematic pilot study, the researcher must correct all apparent errors; depending on the severity, the researcher may choose to proceed according to one of the following approaches
             1. Re-pilot the study, using a separate pilot group
             2. Proceed according to Section 42.i
             3. Proceed by relaunching the HIT with $n$ subjects